ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 |Learn Responsive Web Development from Scratch	|All Levels	|free|	Null	|4.5	|59361
 |Learn and Understand AngularJS	|Beginner Level|	paid|	Null	|7	|59361

+In addition, the Top 20 Courses directly supports the “Invest in Intermediate-to-Advanced content” insight — because it confirms the dominance of Beginner level and All level courses in attracting mass users, while signaling the need to push more intermediate/advanced courses into the top tier for sustainable revenue.
+This creates a two-tier strategy:

+Use Top Beginner Courses as the free/low-cost hook.

+Direct learners into Intermediate/Advanced pathways for higher lifetime value.

  ### 3. Better align pricing strategies with content length and learner expectations:
 Analysis of this dataset shows that price does not always correlate logically with content duration or difficulty (Level).
 Some long or intermediate-level courses are underpriced or even free whereas others are short, beginner-level courses are overpriced for their value.
 Pricing should reflect not just duration, but value, subject matter, and level.
 Consider tiered pricing based on content length and depth.